Blur141/Portfolio-website-using-HTML-Tailwind-CSS-JS-Python-Django/README.md

 - **Resume Details**: Detailed information about my skills, languages known, and professional background.
 - **Portfolio Showcase**: Highlights my various projects with descriptions and relevant details.
 - **Contact Information**: Provides ways for visitors to contact me for inquiries or collaborations.
+- **Custom Cursor**: Implemented a custom cursor for enhanced visual experience.

 ## Technologies Used